doubleedesign/doublee-wordpress-starterkit/README.md

 4. Add screenshot.png
 5. Update any cloud-hosted font paths in all files in `scss` folder.
 6. Check and perform any other setup setups in the theme's README.

+##### Footnotes
+1. Because it's a boilerplate for a custom theme, not a parent theme that could be updated without manual intervention.

 #### Block-based theme
 After running the setup script as described above: